aws-samples/building-java-apps-using-code-pipeline/README.md

 * Replace the profiles section, servers section and mirrors section in settings.xml with these values.

-This is how a sample setting.xml file should look like
+This is how a sample setting.xml file should look like (replace ACCT-ID and REGION)

 ```xml
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"